 Side profile comparison between Freestyle2 and original Freestyle Solo

 Atlas Ergonomics White Paper: Published in March 2010 by Atlas Ergonomics of Grand Haven, MI., this white paper reports on that company's intensive five-month study of a split keyboard design.
 The Freestyle Solo (the predecessor to the Freestyle2) plus the compatible VIP Accessory, was chosen for the project.
 Researchers studied the impact of the Freestyle Keyboard’s split design on the posture, discomfort, and performance of approximately 80 software manufacturing employees, focusing in particular on the positions of the hands and upper extremities during keyboard use.
 The study found that 92% of participants used the Freestyle in its split configuration, rather than splayed (i.e. with the two modules connected at the pivot point).
 The degree of ulnar deviation was reduced across all BMI levels and body types with no reduction in performance for the duration of the study.
 At the end of the study 96% of participants said they preferred the Freestyle over their previous keyboard.
+"An Evaluation of a Totally Split Compact Keyboard and its Impact on Posture, Discomfort, and Performance" by Atlas Ergonomics, is 21 pages long and available in .pdf format.

 Make sure the keyboard is properly positioned.
 Sit in your usual position at your desk and gently square your shoulders.
 Allow your upper arms to relax to your waist.
 Lift your forearms at the elbow and extend your fingers so that there is a straight line from your elbow through the centre of your wrist to your middle finger.
 Place the two halves of the keyboard on your desk or keyboard tray such that your arms and hands can maintain this position as you type.
 The modules ought to be shoulder width apart.